roselykm/slimjwtauth/README.md

 	http://localhost/myapp/api

-to get the JWT token (if not using Auth0 token):
+To get the JWT token (if not using Auth0 token).
+Remember, in real app, token generation will only given to user who do succesful login with username-password to a user database.

 	GET http://localhost/myapp/api/token